Leoxenon/Chest-X-Ray-Pneumonia-Classification/README.md

 jupyter notebook notebooks/train_notebook.ipynb
 ```

+can also be directly run on Google Colab.

 The notebook includes:
 - Data exploration and visualization
 - Model training with progress tracking
 - Evaluation and metrics visualization
 - Prediction examples

+Notes: This notebook is only for quick experience of the proposed ResNet18-CBAM model.
+If you wish to reproduce the results of the comparative experiment, please follow the subsequent guidance steps.
+Should you be unable to reproduce the results, feel free to email me at any time to request my model weights and evaluation metrics.

 ### Training via CLI